deep5050/radio-active/README.md

 It needs [FFmpeg](https://ffmpeg.org/download.html) to be installed on your system in order to play the audio

-on Ubuntu based system >= 20.04 Run
+on Ubuntu-based system >= 20.04 Run

 ```
 sudo apt update
 sudo apt install ffmpeg
 ```

-For other systems including windows see the above link
+For other systems including Windows see the above link

 #### Installing FFmpeg

 FFmpeg is required for this program to work correctly.
-Install FFmpeg by following these steps :-
+Install FFmpeg by following these steps:-

 - On Linux - <https://www.tecmint.com/install-ffmpeg-in-linux/>
 - On Windows - <https://www.wikihow.com/Install-FFmpeg-on-Windows>